hboutemy/maven-bench/README.md

 Heap size can be fixed with the help of [@HeapSize](https://github.com/quick-perf/doc/wiki/JVM-annotations#heapsize).
 As we are going to see thereafter, between Maven 3.2.5 and Maven 3.6.2, heap allocation value is the biggest with Maven 3.2.5 and the smallest with Maven 3.6.2.
 With [this execution context](measures/execution-context-2019-09-01-18-48-41.txt), Maven 3.2.5 and an heap size between 6 Go and 9 Go, one measure of heap allocation lasts around one minute.
 The test length is about one minute and a half with a 5 Go heap size, probably due to more garbage collection.
 With Maven 3.6.2, the test length is around 15 s with an heap size between 1 Go and 9 Go.

-### Clone the project on which to apply mvn validate

 ### Measure on Maven head